hernanver/hv-casestudy/README.md

 ### Process

 The script reads a CSV file where each row represents a pair of question and answer, separated by a semicolon (;).
 For each question and answer pair, the script generates semantic embeddings using OpenAI's 'text-embedding-ada-002' model.
-This involves converting the text into a high-dimensional vector that captures its semantic meaning.
+This involves converting the text into a semantic vector that captures its meaning.
 Each question-answer pair, along with its embeddings, is stored in a structured JSON format.
 This format maintains a direct association between questions, answers, and their respective embeddings, ensuring they are easily accessible for further processing.

 ### Output